 Yo, my people!
 What’s crackin’?

-Since I am almost a local and have taken upon myself the task of visiting all the famous and not so famous bars in Saint Petersburg, I decided to share a few things you can do while visiting the cultural capital of Russia.
+Since I am almost a local now, and I have taken upon myself the task of visiting all the famous, and not so famous bars in Saint Petersburg.
+Now I can share a few pieces of advice about what you can do while visiting the cultural capital of Russia.

-I will take a bit of a different approach than in my Moscow post.
-Here I'll dedicate the whole post to St. Petersburg main attractions, which will be specially useful if you are short on time.
-No need to thank me for it, I know I'm awesome.
+When I wrote an article about what you can do in Moscow, I avoided talking too much about the main attractions.
+I will take a bit of a different approach this time.
+Here I’ll dedicate the whole post to St. Petersburg main sightseeing points and how to enjoy them, which will be specially useful if you are short on time.
+No need to thank me for it, I know I’m awesome.

 Hermitage and Russian Museums